We live in a connected world of digital information and immense data where access is about to expand yet further with the advance of 5G networks.

 These new scenarios demand information management solutions where simplicity is essential.
 A search portal accessible on any type of device, with a clean, uncluttered search box from where a search term or phrase can be entered.
 We refer to search as ‘Google like’ because that’s what we have all become accustomed to, but in a corporate organisation pinpoint accuracy to the right data is called for.
 It’s much more demanding that a general search with Google delivering up what its latest algorithm thinks you want to know.

 Search results have to be prepared taking into account security of access, the need for a particular sort order or relevance.
-Patrons might then wish to narrow and filter their results to see just that data which will answer their needs.
+Users might then wish to narrow and filter their results to see just that data which will answer their needs.

-For over 30 years, (32 years to be precise) we too have been on a journey to help support and provide the very best in information management solutions for our clients and their patrons of the service.
+For over 30 years, (32 years to be precise) we too have been on a journey to help support and provide the very best in information management solutions for our clients and their users of the service.
 It’s a journey that started well before the internet became the ‘norm’.

 Search: Turning up the Dial